FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/c_use_cases_cft.md

 ## Distributed A2A transfer exchanges

 A distributed exchange implementation is ideal for implementing back-end application exchanges internally within your corporate network.
-The implementation is based on Transfer CFT and Central Governance.
+The implementation is based on Transfer CFT and {{< TransferCFT/PrimaryCGorUM  >}}.

 Use cases include: